-7.6 Observation constraints
+6.6 Observation constraints

 The Moon constraint is irrelevant for mid-IR observations.
-However, if the Moon is to close to the target (less than 5 deg. typically), the scattered moonlight may prevent MACAO from working correctly.
+However, if the Moon is too close to the target, the scattered moonlight may prevent adaptive optics from working correctly.
 The VLTI astronomers make sure that the OBs in service mode are executed when the Moon is far enough from the targets.
 In visitor mode, users should carefully schedule their night-time using Moon ephemeris to avoid problems of scattered moonlight.

-The seeing condition has no impact on the MIDI image quality: as long as the seeing and the τ_0 allow MACAO or STRAP correction, the MIDI images are diffraction-limited.
+The seeing condition has no impact on the MIDI image quality: as long as the seeing and the τ_0 allow madaptive optics correction, the MIDI images are diffraction-limited.

 The sky transparency constraint is relevant only in special cases: in HIGH_SENS mode, thin cloud conditions may cause variations of flux between fringe-track and photometry exposures.
 Also, if a faint off-axis guide star is used, thin cloud conditions may have impact on the MIDI image quality.
-On contrary, thin cloud conditions are not a problem in SCI_PHOT mode if the guide star is brighter than V = 15 (if the UTs are used) or V = 12 (if the ATs are used).
+On the other hand, thin cloud conditions are not a problem in SCI_PHOT mode if the guide star is brighter than V = 15 (if the UTs are used) or V = 12 (if the ATs are used).
 The difference between photometric and clear conditions are irrelevant for MIDI operations.